edoardocostantinidev/mora/README.md

 <img src="docs/images/logo.png" alt="drawing" width="180">

-moradb is an `event` store capable of streaming future events to every client subscribed to the relative `category`.
+moraes is an `event` store capable of streaming future events to every client subscribed to the relative `category`.
-An `event` is a single piece of information stored in moradb, with some basic properties:
+An `event` is a single piece of information stored in moraes, with some basic properties:
 - `id`, unique id
 - `category`, field that describe what category owns the event
 - `createdAt` timestamp defining when the event was created